Holiday let Mortgages:

 Holiday Let v Buy to Let:

 You might be wondering what the difference is between a holiday let mortgage and a buy to let?
 Particularly if the property you are interested in, or the one you own is capable of doing either or even both.
 There are tax differences, income differences, occupancy differences and different requirements on you and the tenants.
-To get more of an idea of the things to think about when considering a holiday let mortgage, why not download our guide above.
+To get more of an idea of the things to think about when considering a holiday let mortgage, why not download our guide above or click on our video below:

 It is really important to be aware that the rules governing lending are potentially different to the practical considerations of a property.
 Indeed you might like the idea of renting your property on a holiday let basis in the summer and a buy to let (assured short hold tenancy) in the winter.
 It might make a lot of financial sense.